MPCGomes/ContactsAPI/README.md

 ## Overview

-ContactsAPI is a RESTful Node.js and Express.js application for managing a contact list with fields such as picture, name, company, multiple phone numbers, emails, and significant dates.
+ContactsAPI is a RESTful Node.js and Express.js application for managing a contact list with fields such as photoUrl, givenName, familyName, multiple phoneNumbers, emailAddresses, and events.
 This project uses TypeScript for static typing and MongoDB for database management.
+The API is documented using Swagger for easy interaction.

 ## Features